1712250/Extensible-Application-Example/README.md

 For the sake of simplicity, I create a dictionary application, with two internal dictionaries.
 User can add more dictionaries for personal use to the application by extending the IDictionary class, which has been build to [dictionary.jar](pluginSrc/dictionary.jar) file.

-User can build those external dictionaries to .jar file(s), and add to folder [plugins](plugins) though import dictionary function in the app (ofcource, we don't have now :blush:)
+User can build those external dictionaries to .jar file(s), and add to folder [plugins](plugins) through the "import dictionary function" in the app (ofcource, we don't have now :blush:)

 1. Set the policy
 ``` java